 By providing a balanced framework for managing change, listing keeps heritage places authentic, alive and useful.
 Australian heritage places are not inflexibly bound or ‘mothballed’ by listing.
 Listing will not stop all change or freeze a place in time.
 Listing is a beginning - the first step in protecting our significant places - not the end result.
 Statutory listing protects our State’s heritage places in three basic ways: recognition, approvals and support.
 Further information about heritage listing and what it means for you can be viewed in the NSW Government Heritage Listing Explained PDF document.

 A Conservation Area is an area where the historical origins and relationships between elements such as the buildings and the street layout create an overall sense that is worth maintaining.

 The purpose of a Conservation Area is to protect heritage and make sure that new development does not detract from the streetscape, landscape and character of the area.

-There are two (2) Conservation Areas in the Nambucca Shire.
+There are two (2) Conservation Areas in the Nambucca Valley.
 These are: